What Is Quantitative Modeling?

 With its ability to break down data sets, quantitative modeling becomes crucial for forecasting financial trends.

 The forecasting abilities of quantitative modeling are also relevant for tracking securities prices, customer demand and other reactions within financial markets.
-Within a global context, quantitative modeling can’t predict everything yet it remains a valuable field for calculating probabilities and helping businesses avoid unnecessary risks with the most up-to-date financial data.
+Within a global context, quantitative modeling can’t predict everything, yet it remains a valuable field for calculating probabilities and helping businesses avoid unnecessary risks with the most up-to-date financial data.

 What Are the Characteristics of Quantitative Research?

-Due to the fact that quantitative research is a systemic approach, it always features the same core traits each time we apply it.
+Because quantitative research is a systemic approach, it always features the same core traits each time we apply it.

 To ensure concrete results, quantitative research involves processes that are reliable and consistent.
 Each study focuses on measurable variables and wields proven research instruments.
 These instruments can range from something like a questionnaire to more complex tools like tested machine learning models